 My scholarship is built on two other overarching commitments.
-Firstly, to recovering the roles of individuals not traditionally given centre stage in the histories of science and geography.
+Firstly, to recovering the roles of individuals not traditionally given centre stage in the histories of science, geography and the environment.
 These include the guides, porters and brokers on whom expeditions depended for labour and expertise, as well as the women and men whose lives in and across empires are often overshadowed in a historiography often still populated by biographical studies of major scientific savants.
 Secondly, I am committed to developing methodologies for using geographical features as sites and scales for histories which transcend traditional national and area studies framings.
 Scholars have especially examined oceans, islands and beaches.
 Mountains and deserts have, however, been less quickly co-opted into this trend, perhaps because of recent scholarly emphasis on movement and connection.
 By placing geography at the centre of analysis, both my current and future work thus seeks to explain the long-term consequences of the way arid and upland regions were marginalised – socially, politically, scientifically and environmentally – by imperial agents.

 ‘Himalaya’ section from the ‘Umrisse Der Pflanzengeographie [Outline of Plant Geography]’ produced in 1838, and later published in Heinrich Berghaus’s Physikalischer Atlas.
 This sort of vision of an ordered and orderly world allowed the Himalaya to be compared globally, but erases the laboriousness of scientific practice in the early nineteenth century, and silences the crucial roles of Himalayan peoples.
 Image: www.davidrumsey.com